justinkelly/justinkelly.github.io/_posts/2020-01-07-benchmarking-the-automatic-transcription-of-historical-handwritten-documents-with-computer-vision-apis.md

 ## Details

-Thanks to the generous funding of the State Library of Victoria's (SLV) [Digital Fellowship program](digital-fellowship), I have been able to start work on the development of an open source service ( [biblio.ai](biblio.ai) ) for institutional libraries to use the latest in computer vision technologies to automatically enrich the metadata of their image collections.
+Thanks to the generous funding of the State Library of Victoria's (SLV) [Digital Fellowship program][digital-fellowship], I have been able to start work on the development of an open source service ( [biblio.ai][biblio.ai] ) for institutional libraries to use the latest in computer vision technologies to automatically enrich the metadata of their image collections.

 The 3 main areas of automatic metadata enrichment will be: